 Another place you may not have considered for back-to-school shopping, especially for college dorms, is “Mom-and-Dad Mart.”

-Outfitting a college dorm is "a great chance for the parents to have a yard sale where the student is the 'purchaser,'" says Fox.
+Outfitting a college dorm is “a great chance for the parents to have a yard sale where the student is the ‘purchaser,'” Fox says.

 Computer equipment typically accounts for the most expensive items for school.
-But there are deals to be had if you know what to ask for.
+But you can find deals if you know where to look.

 Along with computers or laptops, if your student needs specific software for school, the college may offer it for a substantial discount, says Mary Hillberry, principal of Lone Pine Elementary School in Bloomfield Hills, Michigan.

-Even if your school doesn't offer any discounts, you may not have to pay full price.
-Makers often offer special prices to teachers and students, says Hillberry.
+Even if your school doesn’t offer any discounts, you may not have to pay full price.
+Makers often offer special prices to teachers and students, Hillberry says.

 Don’t pay sticker price for books

 In middle schools and high schools, books are often provided.
-But if your student wants to supplement the official class reading list, check e-book offerings, says Hillberry.
+But if your student wants to supplement the official class reading list, check e-book offerings, Hillberry says.

 And don’t forget used bookstores, says Proehl.
 “I would try that even before” going online, she says.

 Note to college students: The campus bookstore isn’t the only option for textbooks.
 And it may not even be the cheapest.
 Shop at off-campus bookstores and online.

 If you have a class outside your major and don’t think you’ll need the book later for reference, consider renting it instead of buying it.